tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 distinguish a DTLS 1.3 encrypted record from record types used in previous DTLS versions and plaintext DTLS 1.3 record types.
-Hence, the range 32 (0b0010 0000) to 63 (0b0011 1111) needs to be excluded from future allocations by IANA to avoid demultiplexing problems;
+Hence, the range 32 (0b0010 0000) to 63 (0b0011 1111) needs to be excluded from future allocations by IANA to avoid problems while demultiplexing;
 see {{iana-considerations}}.

 ## Sequence Number and Epoch